FAQs: Furloughs and temporary FTE reduction

 When does the employee return to work from the furlough?

 Employees on furlough are expected to return to work on the date specified in the furlough notice.
-Furlough notices will state that the employee should be prepared to receive a return to work notice before the anticipated end date, should circumstances allow.
+Furlough notices will state that the employee should be prepared to receive a return-to-work notice before the anticipated end date, should circumstances allow.

-If the employing unit is able or has an operational need to end a furlough earlier than anticipated, the employee will be notified of the return to work date as soon as it is known.
+If the employing unit is able or has an operational need to end a furlough earlier than anticipated, the employee will be notified of the return-to-work date as soon as it is known.
 Notice of early return to work should be made verbally and confirmed by email if possible.
 If verbal notification is not possible, notice may be provided by email.

 The temporary layoff policy uses the term inverse seniority.
 What does that mean for temporary layoffs?